UNINETTSigma2/documentation/jobs/projects_accounting.md

   memory on a node, or all GPUs on a node, gets a cost of 24, the number of CPUs on the node.

+- On the `a100` partition, the memory factor is 0.032 units per GiB, and the GPU factor is 8.
+This means that a job asking for all memory on a node, or all GPUs on a node, gets a cost of 32, the number of CPUs on the node.

 - The `optimist` partition has the same memory factor as the `normal` partition.